 Duncan Gibb advises on the technologies, policies and data needed to switch to clean heating.
-He joined RAP’s Europe team in 2022 with more than 10 years’ experience in energy research and policy analysis.
+He leads RAP's European work on the economics of heat pumps and has published multiple papers, notably on economics and policy, the Renewable Energy Directive and cold-climate heat pumps.
+Duncan joined RAP’s Europe team in 2022 with more than 10 years’ experience in energy research and policy analysis.

 He is an engineer by training, holding a Master of Science in renewable energy management from the University of Freiburg and a Bachelor of Chemical and Process Engineering from Dalhousie University in Halifax, Canada.

-A native Canadian, Mr. Gibb speaks fluent English, French and German.
+A native Canadian, Duncan speaks fluent English, French and German.